amugoodbad229/pi-ghost/README.md

 Ghost's MCP ecosystem includes 8 agents: Claude Code, Codex, Google Antigravity, and now Pi via this package.

 ## Prerequisites

-- Pi CLI installed and in your PATH (https://pi.dev)
 - Node.js and npm

 **Critical:** When setting up the Ghost repository, you must use `npm install` to configure dependencies correctly.